renzuzu/renzu_customs/README.md

 - Built in Vehicle Property Getter and Setter
 - Built in Vehicle Repair in Menus
 - Deluxe UI
+- Support New DLC Tuner Wheels and Drift Tires!
 - Many More!

 # Optional Custom Feature